MichaelTamaki/berkeleyblockchain.github.io/README.md

 ## Workflow

 The files to edit are in the `src` folder.
 After running npm start, it will automatically compile the scss and html files into CSS/HTML and compile the appropriate Javascript files into a bundle.
-BrowserSync hot reloads your browser everytime you save a change to a scss or njk files.
+BrowserSync hot reloads your browser everytime you save a change to scss, njk or js files.

 Files are compiled into `docs`.
-This folder is compiled from the files in the `src` folder (besides `img`), but should be in our version control so that it can be served via Github Pages.
-Every file that is needed to deploy the site should be in this `docs`.
+This folder is compiled from the files in the `src` folder, but should be in our version control so that it can be served via Github Pages.
+Every file that is needed to deploy the site should be in `docs`.

 ## Resources
 [bs4starter](https://github.com/bradtraversy/bs4starter) - The boilerplate used.